mathesar-foundation/mathesar-website/about.md

 We’re currently funded through the generous support of **Reid Hoffman** and the **Center for Radical Transformation at the Chiba Institute of Technology**.

+{% include funder-logos.html %}

 Our long term goal is to offer hosting and consulting services around Mathesar to sustain ourselves.
-We **will not**:<br/>
+We **will not**:

-(1) build features that are not open source<br/>
+- (1) build features that are not open source
-(2) take funding that requires us to grow at all costs
+- (2) take funding that requires us to grow at all costs
 {% endcapture %}

 {% include highlight.html header='Our plans for financial sustainability' content=highlight1 theme='lighter' %}